mfletchernyc/work-portfolio/README.md

 Replacement React front end to my WordPress work portfolio built with NextJS.
 Uses a GraphQL call to the database (via the WP GraphQL API) to server-side render the portfolio.
-Styling is done with the Tailwind utility-first CSS framework.
+Styling is done with Tailwind CSS.